teamfam2014/webdev/content/js/react/props.md

 ### Props (Function Components)

+* React Components are different from HTML elements
 * Props passed to React Components are never implicitly used
 * If you give a component a `className` or `id`, that component needs to actually use it